simonsarris/site-simonsarris/src/markdown-pages/sunlight.md

 * In Rasht, Iran **90, 78, 71, 113** for Jan, Feb, Mar, April
 * Tehran is better: **169, 180, 203, 221** for Jan, Feb, Mar, April

+And of course, any pollution will further reduce sun, and worsen respiratory diseases.

 Places less hard hit:

 * Bangkok **250-275** (Feb-March)
 * Kuala Lumpur **185, 192, 208** (Jan Feb March)
 * Ho Chi Minh City, **272** (March)